thenu97/SFIA-PROJECT-QA/README.md

 ![Risk Assessment Table Part 2](/images/riskass2.PNG)

 # Kanban  / Requirements / Product Backlog
 As seen below I have created a priority list where all the requirements of the project are listed, I used a colour labelling method On Trello to make sure that each requirement had its own importance category.
-(Full Trello Board Later in the Document)

 ![Kanban](/images/productbacklog.png) ![Labels](/images/keyfortrello1.png)